 - What is a typical settlement range for cases similar to mine?
 (However, this can be a very difficult question to answer until you have completed treatment and know the full extent of your injuries.)

 - How much of my car accident case will you actually handle?

 - How are your fees structured?

 - What out-of-pocket expenses am I responsible for?

-Most car accident cases are handled on a contingency or "no win-no pay" basis.
-This means that if the attorney does not win or settle the case on your behalf, he or she does not collect a fee.
+Most car accident cases are handled on a contingency or "no win, no pay" basis.
+This means that if the attorney does not win or settle the car wreck case on your behalf, they do not collect a fee.
 On the other hand, if the attorney wins the case, they will get a percentage of the personal injury award.

 The attorney's percentage varies from case to case but typically equals approximately one-third of the total award.
 There are different maximum percentage limits imposed from state to state.